atomheartother/wanwan-html5/README.md

 - Awoo maybe.

 # Philosophy
 I hate bloated pages and believe in pure html/css/js to run a vast majority of website.
 Most web pages have absolutely no excuse for being over 1MB, including huge libraries for no other purpose than to make the programmer's life easier on a few function calls.
 This project will always be as small as I can make it.
-No jquery, too, pure html/js/css.

 Currently, the only library I use is the awesome [howler.js](https://howlerjs.com/), for the gapless audio loop, and do so out of absolute necessity.